Pop quiz: What do Amazon, Uber, Lyft, Shopify, Peloton, Warby Parker, Squarespace, and Postmates all have in common?

 ☝️ That’s how Stripe’s founders got an edge on the competition.

 To some, reading books might seem like an odd inclusion on this list.
-After all, when you’re building a company, it’s hard to measure, for example, the impact reading a book can have on revenue growth.
+After all, when you’re building a company, it’s hard to measure the impact reading a book can have on revenue acceleration.
 But for the Collison brothers, reading has been an integral part of their operation from day one.

 Over the years, several prominent investors have commented on how intelligent Patrick and John are, including Mike Moritz, who referred to the brothers as some of the “sharpest” entrepreneurs he’s ever backed; and David Lee, who had this to say about Patrick: